godotengine/godot-docs/classes/class_array.rst

 - :ref:`Variant<class_Variant>` **pop_front** **(** **)**

 Removes and returns the first element of the array.
-Returns ``null`` if the array is empty.
+Returns ``null`` if the array is empty, wwithout printing an error message.

 ----